DejaOS/dejaos.github.io/blog/2025-07-11-boot-screen.md

 ## Replacing the Device Boot Background

 The device boot background is a system-level resource managed by the firmware, and cannot be changed dynamically via JavaScript code.
-Currently, we support customizing the boot screen during firmware image creation, but this feature is only available for the DW200 series.
+Currently, we support customizing the boot screen during firmware image creation, which may involve additional costs depending on your requirements.

 ![DW200 Boot Screen](/img/blog/bootscreen.png)